 10. Staying Relevant

 Focusing on the content of your email is what helps you stay relevant.
+During writing emails, one should know where to start & how to end an email.
 You need to figure out why you are sending the email and whether it is useful to your subscribers.
 If you have the answer to these questions, you are on the right track.

 To make sure that your content is relevant, make an effort to interact with your subscribers.
 Sending a catchy email about your company, offers, discounts, promotional codes, and exclusive personalized offers will increase email open rates, leading to conversions.